p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement DO4

-If a document contains any number of _delete_operations_ it SHOULD be considered deleted.
+If a document contains any number of DELETE operations_ it SHOULD be considered deleted.
 After this point, new operations SHOULD NOT be appended to any point on the document.

 :::